Asian shares mostly higher, echoing Wall Street rebound - NewsBreak

 Asian shares mostly higher, echoing Wall Street rebound

-The benchmark in Tokyo was little changed, erasing earlier gains, but indexes in South Korea and Australia gained.
-Hong Kong's benchmark slipped, while Shanghai shares rose.
+The benchmark in Tokyo was little changed, erasing earlier gains, but indexes in South Korea, Australia and China gained in morning trading.

 Falling oil prices are one positive factor for the region.
 In Japan, recent economic data have shown a recovery, but high rates of COVID-19 are fueling fears people will hold back on travel and other economic activity.